 Full civil society engagement in UHC operational planning ensures that plans are relevant, feasible, and legitimate.
 This means they are more likely to be trusted by society as a whole.
 Several countries, such as Botswana, are working towards this by setting up multi-stakeholder technical working groups on crucial UHC topics.

 National CSO health networks can be excellent platforms for influence as they bring together a wide range of expertise and experience.
-The national Health CSOs Network in Myanmar is included in the social accountability framework that monitors the implementation of the National Health Strategy and provides specific expertise on the integration of health services (learn more here).
+The Health CSOs Network in Myanmar is included in the social accountability framework that monitors the implementation of the National Health Strategy and provides specific expertise on the integration of health services (Learn more).
 In Kenya, the health NGO network HENNET has been a member of the National Health Benefits Advisory Panel since 2018.

 In West Africa, there have been positive steps towards citizen ownership of, and trust in, health reforms at national and regional levels.
-For example, in Senegal, civil society provides direct input into regional health sector reviews, while in Burkina Faso, NGOs have directly influenced the National Health Financing Strategy (see case study
+For example, in Senegal, civil society provides direct input into regional health sector reviews, while in Burkina Faso, NGOs have directly influenced the National Health Financing Strategy.